 As a development company, it’s really important to keep on top of open source software and licences being used by your developers.
 This is particularly the case if you’re looking to sell your company at any stage.
 As investors and buyers realise the extent to which open source software is being used, they begin to ask more and more questions, and require more extensive protections.
 The default question many ask is: does this company own all the intellectual property it has created?
 Where any open source software is used, the answer has to be “no”.
 However, keeping tabs on what open source software is used and making sure only “permissive” licenced code is integrated into your final distributed product, should make potential investors or buyers a little more relaxed.

-If you’re worried about use of Open Source Software or have any questions, get in touch with the commercial contracts team on 0207 234 0200 of e-mail firstname.lastname@example.org.
+If you’re worried about use of Open Source Software or have any questions, get in touch with the commercial contracts, app development lawyers, digital media lawyers and video game lawyers on 0207 234 0200 or e-mail firstname.lastname@example.org.